What is Accord Mortgages?

 Does not accept CCJs or bankruptcy within the past 6 years

-Does not offer 95% LTV mortgages for buyers purchasing flats
+Does not offer 95% LTV mortgages for buyers purchasing new-build flats

 What types of mortgages does Accord Mortgages offer?

-As you might expect, Accord Mortgages offers both fixed rate and variable rate mortgages in its range of products, which covers both residential and buy-to-let properties.
+As you might expect, Accord Mortgages offers both fixed rate and variable rate mortgages in its range of products, which covers both residential and buy-to-let properties as well as catering for those who may wish to let to buy.
 It offers new mortgages for first-time buyers or movers, as well as remortgage deals.
 There is also a facility for existing customers to take out additional borrowing, perhaps to fund home improvements or to cover other large expenses.